SmithSamuelM/Papers/whitepapers/kram.md

 ##### New cache logic when no existing cache is found for the (`AID.MID`):

 *  Fetch the most specific matching entry from the cache-type database.
-The most specific entry is the key that matches the most elements from the message vector `(MessageType, Route, MessageID)`.
+The most specific entry is the key that matches the most elements from the message vector `(MessageType, Route)`.
 The value of this entry provides the default window-size parameters for a new cache window.
 * Determine the authentication type (resolve the special case of "both attached")
     - When the message authenticator is an attached-seal-reference or attached-signature-single-key.
         Check the accept timeliness window where: